Library Mission Statement

 Before calling to schedule an appointment, however, we suggest you visit the only official website for up-to-date passport and international travel information: travel.state.gov.

-For information about applying for a passport at the Essex Library, please click here.
+For more information, visit our page about applying for a passport at the Essex Library.

 Taxpayers were recently advised they will no longer receive income tax packages in the mail from the IRS.
 You may use the links on the IRS website to view, download, or order forms, schedules, and instructions needed for filing a paper income tax return.
 The Library will have copies of tax forms available shortly (by mid-January, hopefully).
 Until then, patrons may come in and request copies of forms be printed for them at no cost.
 We are unable to print copies of instruction booklets due to their size (100+ pages).

-Volunteers play a very important role in the operation of the Essex Library.
-Among the many tasks they perform are: shelving of books and materials, helping prepare materials to go one the shelves, reading and organizing shelves, special projects, and assisting with special Library events (hosting, baking for programs, book sales, etc.) The Library is greatly indebted to its hundreds of volunteer “family members.”
-Click here to read Essex Library Association’s volunteer policy.
+Volunteers play an important role in the operation of the Essex Library.
+Among other tasks, volunteers shelve of books and materials, read and organize shelves, undertake special projects, and assist with special Library events (hosting, baking for programs, book sales, etc.) The Library is greatly indebted to its hundreds of volunteer “family members.”
+For more information, please review the Essex Library Association’s volunteer policy.